 Why is This Important?

 Unemployment is a measure of how many people without jobs are actively seeking employment.
 Since most people earn a living through a job, unemployment is also a measure of how the economy is doing in providing opportunities for Virginians to support themselves and their families.
 Unemployment not only hurts the personal finances of those without work, but also reduces their participation in the overall economy.
-The inability to find work is also associated with psychological stress, health problems, and stress on family relationships.
+The inability to find work is also associated with psychological stress, financial hardship, health problems, and stress on family relationships.

 How is Virginia Doing?

 Examination of Virginia's unemployment by industry reveals that certain fields -- construction, information services, manufacturing, and leisure and hospitality -- tend to be more prey to economic swings and so typically can have higher rates of unemployment than other areas.
-However, additional fields have recently seen higher unemployment than in earlier years -- trade, professional and business services, and education and health services among them.
+However, additional fields have recently seen higher unemployment than in earlier periods -- trade, professional and business services, and education and health services among them.
 Government and financial services typically have lower unemployment rates than other industries in the state.

 In 2012, manufacturing, IT services, and even construction saw big drops in unemployment, while those in the transportation and utilities field experienced unemployment rates just under 4 percent.
-See Employment Growth for more details.

 What Influences Unemployment?